Tmax95644/Market-News-Asymmetry-Analysis/ReadMe.md

 Compared article counts on the 20 largest gain days and 20 largest loss days

-Observed strong sensitivity to outliers, motivating a more robust comparison framework
+Results showed strong sensitivity to outliers, motivating a more robust comparison approach

 3. Like-for-Like Threshold Analysis

-To compare market moves of similar magnitude, days were classified using symmetric thresholds:
+To compare market moves of similar magnitude, trading days were classified using symmetric thresholds:

 Large Loss: ≤ −3%

 Large Gain: ≥ +3%

-Key metrics:
+Key metrics evaluated:

-Number of days
+Number of qualifying days

 Mean article count